Marriott’s free “influencer” trip to Hong Kong and the ethics of comped travel

 1. No reviews on comped hotels

-I know I’ve vowed to stop writing trip reports, but I’ll probably keep doing it sparingly.
-These are resources readers may find useful, so I’m going to bite the bullet and write them…just don’t hold your breath because they will be late.
+Writing trip reports is incredibly tedious.
+But these are resources readers may find useful, so I’m going to bite the bullet and write them…just don’t hold your breath because they will be late.

-That being said, if I’m ever getting a comped room, I won’t review it.
-The experience will be inherently biased, not to mention an unrealistic portrayal of what the average hotel guest can expect.
+That being said, if I ever get a comped room, I won’t review it.
+The experience will be inherently biased, not to mention unrealistic, compared to what the average hotel guest can expect.

 I want hotel reviews to reflect a realistic hotel experience.
 If the hotel staff is aware that I’m a blogger and thus delivers service beyond what a regular guest may receive, that defeats the purpose of hotel reviews.